 The iPOS is a list of all coursework and credits taken that will be counted toward the degree.
-It must be filed by the time 50% of the credits for the degree have been earned.
+It must be completed and submitted by the end of the student's first semester.
 If it is not filed by that point, the student's registration will be cut-off until their iPOS is complete.
 A student's iPOS must be complete, updated, and approved at the time of all milestones, including the MIP, comprehensive exams, yearly annual evaluations, dissertation proposal, and dissertation defense.
 For a walk-through of the iPOS process that includes screenshots, see the iPOS Training Manual.